AaravSonthalia/Unit-6-Assignment/README.md

-# Unit-6-Assignment
+# Working With ES6
-This is a file to test the new methods of JavaScript with the addition of ES6
+This is a file to test the new features of JavaScript with the addition of ES6